 It seems that people still associate blockchain mainly with BitCoin and other cryptocurrencies, while the potential of this technology goes far beyond that.
 We have already written about the opportunities it brings to logistics, healthcare, gambling, and the public sector.
 In this blog post, we want to speak about the advantages of blockchain in banking.

-Blockchain-based, smart contracts perform some actions (like money transfer) after certain conditions are met.
-This significantly reduces the level of bureaucracy, ensures trust between partners, and accelerates processes as well as decreases the need for third-party intermediaries.
+With blockchain-based smart contracts, banking and financial institutions can significantly reduce the level of bureaucracy, ensure trust between partners, accelerate processes as well as decrease the need for third-party intermediaries.

 Blockchain in Finance: Use Cases

 Now let us take a look at more specific cases of how blockchain can change the banking and finance industry.